Alexander-Barth/FluidSimDemo-WebAssembly/README.md

 So we have essentially:
 * a function pointer
-* the total numner of elements (`length`)
+* the total number of elements (`length`)
 * a tuple with the size

 The code `test_matrix_node.js` emulates such an array.
-For a matrix (2D array), there are thus 4 32-bit integers: pointer, number of elements, number of line and number of rows where the number of elements is the product of the number of rows and lines.
+For a matrix (2D array), there are thus 4 32-bit integers: pointer, number of elements, number of lines and number of rows where the number of elements is the product of the number of rows and lines.

 WASM exposes a special binary data buffer `memory.buffer` allocate such data structure.
 A pointer would then just be an index or rather offset relative to the start of this byte buffer.
-Using JavaScript typed array, a part of the buffer can be interpreted as a vector of 32-bit integer, 64-bit floating point number,...
+Using JavaScript’s typed array, a part of the buffer can be interpreted as a vector of 32-bit integer, 64-bit floating point number,...
-JavaScript typed array are always one-dimensional, which correspond to a flatten view of the array seen from Julia.
+JavaScript typed arrays are always one-dimensional, which correspond to a flatten view of the array seen from Julia.
 As a consequence, for
 JavaScript typed array there is no additional difficulty concerning row-major or column-major matrix layout.